This part covers the workload-facing rotations:

 • enabled KV access (--with-kv-access)

-• KV v2 already active on kv
+• KV v2 already active on the configured mount

-• attached KV policy: secret-agent-resume2me-policy
+• attached the app-specific KV policy

 • strict auth: cert only

-• restarted user service:
+• restarted the corresponding user service

 Leaf file check:

-• /home/resume2me/tls/resume2me.fullchain.pem
+• /home/<app-b>/tls/<app-b>.fullchain.pem

 Reload mechanism (post-hook)